The Inverse Eigenvalue Problem for Linear Trees: Consequences of the LSP

 \section{Consequences of the LSP}

-The sufficiency of the Linear Superposition Principle has a number of very interesting consequences, namely the Degree Conjecture, a result on subdivision of multiplicity lists, a result on augmentation of the underlying tree, a bound on the minimum number of ones among the multiplicity lists of $T$, and a formula for the maximum multiplicity of an eigenvalue in a multiplicity list.
+The sufficiency of the LSP has a number of very interesting consequences, namely the Degree Conjecture, a result on subdivision of multiplicity lists, a result on augmentation of the underlying tree, a bound on the minimum number of ones among the multiplicity lists of $T$, and a formula for the maximum multiplicity of an eigenvalue in a multiplicity list.